The Constitution Education Fund Strategic Plan 2020-2021

-Key Result 4 – Establish a national program for people’s federation stories.
+Key Result 4: The Constitutional Treasure Hunt – Establish a national program for people’s federation stories.

 - Settle processes to seek family treasures, artefacts, object, photographs, letters and stories in the period in the lead up to federation and the writing of the Constitution.

 Key Result 5 – Develop State Constitution Centres